 It is considered that cultural factors can influence the desire to obtain microinsurance.
 The ways in which a nation's people understand and respond to danger are influenced by the cultural traditions that are distinctive to that nation.
 According to Rayamajhee et.al (2021), the response of consumers to microinsurance solicitations is dependent on their cultural belief, which can greatly influence the amount of people who have insurance coverage (Platteau et.al, 2017).
 If we're being completely honest, there are certain cultural factors that can have an effect on the extent to which insurance is used.
-People in India tend to be quite optimistic about their financial situations, which is consistent with the prospect theory, which states that insurance is designed to compensate for financial setbacks; as a result, the percentage of Indians who have insurance coverage is lower (Towo et.al, 2021).
-As a result, the findings of a study that was carried out in Kenya revealed that particular cultural ideas, attitudes, and taboos had a detrimental impact on the demand for insurance (Njogu, 2019).
+People in India tend to be quite optimistic about their financial situations, which is consistent with the prospect theory, which states that insurance is designed to compensate for financial setbacks; as a result, the findings of a study that was carried out in Kenya revealed that particular cultural ideas, attitudes, and taboos had a detrimental impact on the demand for insurance (Njogu, 2019).